 - Designate an adult who is in charge of watching your toddler.
 Just because your child has on a floatation device doesn’t mean that they are all good.
 Especially when your kids are on the smaller end of the spectrum, the puddle jumper may not hold their mouth or nose above water and Leyton sometimes thinks it’s fun to try to drink the water.
 Womp womp.
 Eric and I would always check in with each other about who was watching Leyton at first.
 Eric may start watching him and then he’ll say something to me like, “Hey babe, I’m gonna grab a drink.
 You got him?”
 This constant communication helps us know who’s “in charge” at that moment.

 - Don’t forget to keep your toddler hydrated!
 Even though you are in the pool, your body and your toddler’s body still sweats.
 Make sure you bring a sippy cup of water or keep an extra one in your pool bag to refill at the water fountain at your pool.
+Also KNOW the signs of infant overheating, you can read more details from this readers’ scary experience here.

 - Sunscreen: We all know sunscreen is a must, but honestly between running into friends at the pool, playing with your baby and feeling the refreshing water it can be easy to forget to reapply.
 Some of you know Leyton had eczema as a baby, which he seems to have somewhat grown out of as he’s gotten older.
 He’ll sometimes still have dry skin but it’s not nearly as bad as it was.
 You can try Mustela sunstick or Babytime for your baby if they have eczema to see if that is better for their skin.
 If you have any other must try eczema friendly sunscreens to recommend for little ones, make sure to leave a comment for other mommas to try!